<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 1) Lack of Parking and Access

 There are a few instances when cul-de-sac parking gets pretty tight, especially if the homes don’t have traditional driveways.
 Many families start with two cars and then add in a teen driver or two.
-Several cars per family makes for a headache moving cars around with each departure.Parking can be a factor when living in a cul-de-sac.Guests generally don’t know the unofficial/official parking scheme and sometimes block the traffic flow, especially if it’s a gathering with many invited guests.
+Several cars per family makes for a headache moving cars around with each departure.ariel view of a cul-de-sac.Guests generally don’t know the unofficial/official parking scheme and sometimes block the traffic flow, especially if it’s a gathering with many invited guests.
 Residents may find themselves parking further up the street if the invitees have taken over the available parking.

 2) Kids and Accidents: Bodily and Property